I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-readmultibytestringvirtualwide.md

 <p>Note that even if S_OK is returned, the buffer may not have been large enough to store the string.
 In this case the string is truncated to fit in <i>Buffer</i>.
 The truncated string is null-terminated if <i>Buffer</i> has space for at least one character.
 After the call returns, check to see if *StringBytes is bigger than BufferSize. </p>

-<p>The engine will read up to <i>MaxBytes</i> from the target, looking for a null-terminator.
-If the string has more than <i>BufferSize</i> characters, the string will be truncated to fit in <i>Buffer</i>.</p>

-<p>Note that even if S_OK is returned, the buffer may not have been large enough to store the string.
-In this case the string is truncated to fit in <i>Buffer</i>.
-The truncated string is null-terminated if <i>Buffer</i> has space for at least one character.
-After the call returns, check to see if *StringBytes is bigger than BufferSize. </p>

 ## -requirements
 <table>
 <tr>